Searching

 tag:animal

-find notes with the tag "animal", or subtags like "animal::mammal"
+finds notes with the tag "animal", or subtags like "animal::mammal".

 tag:none